 Zabbix works as follows:

 - It collects data on items that you have defined.
-In the Zabbix template we will release with our DevCon presentation, we will have over 150 relevant items related to FileMaker Server’s health.
+In the Zabbix template released with our DevCon presentation (get them here), we include over 150 relevant items related to FileMaker Server’s health.

-- When Zabbix finds that the data for an item matches one of your triggers, then a problem event is raised.
-Those problems and their duration are automatically tracked by Zabbix and are visible in the Zabbix dashboard.
+- When Zabbix finds that the data for anfdevcon item matches one of your triggers, it raises a problem event.
+Zabbix automatically tracks these problems and their durations, which you can see in the Zabbix dashboard.

 - Additionally, you can have Zabbix take action.
-Most typically that would be to send out a notification by email or SMS.
-But it can also be to execute a command on the host machine where the problem has just happened.
+Most typically choose to send out a notification by email or SMS.
+However, Zabbix can also execute a command on the host machine where the problem happens.

 One of the servers we track is a FileMaker Server 17 running on macOS.
 Using the macOS Activity Monitor we can see the various FileMaker Server processes including “fmwipd,” which is the Data API process.